Curtis-Turk/process-workshops/review_5/README.md

-Tests scores
+# Tests scores

 Accepts multiple test entries and reports on each

-2 mmain functions
+2 main functions

 ## 1st part